shelby123/Assignment_5_345/README.md

   GET COMPOSITE "KNIFE" ADD "T"
 }
 ```
+WOW!
+That was easy!!

 ## Dive into the details:
 ### Operations for defining shapes:
 Rotate
 Scale
-	Stretch horizontally
+	*Stretch horizontally
-	Stretch vertically
+	*Stretch vertically
-	Scale proportionally (i.e. make it 2 times bigger)
+	*Scale proportionally (i.e. make it 2 times bigger)
 Recolor
-	Change hue
+	*Change hue
-	Color completely (Monochrome)
+	*Color completely (Monochrome)
-	Black and white?
+	*Black and white?
 Sepia?
 Change base shapes
-	I.e. if you have a figure containing circles, you could say something like circle -> square
-and any circles in the figure would become squares
+	*I.e. if you have a figure containing circles, you could say something like circle -> square and any circles in the figure would become squares

 ### Operations for screen display: